Skip to main content

 After you request the repairs, your community housing provider should enter the repair job into its system and give you the name of the contractor who will be doing the repairs.

 With your consent, the contractor will contact you to arrange a day and time to do the repairs.
-Otherwise, your community housing provider will let you know when the contactor will be coming to your home to do the work.
+Otherwise, your community housing provider will let you know when the contractor will be coming to your home to do the work.

 The contractor must come within 14 days of you requesting the repairs.